rlwhitcomb/utilities/README.md

 - "map" that converts string or array (list) to a map (with index as the key)
 - ?? could there be special processing if the list values were in "key:value" form??  and vice-versa for "list"??
 - does "@_" work inside parens?  how would I convert a JSON object into a string for other processing?  ?? need "string" function??
-- seems like we could have an "exit from GUI mode back to REPL mode" which is available when running from within REPL mode.
 - options to change background color in GUI (maybe in Settings dialog) and on command line (-bg red)
 - some way to not clear input in GUI mode if there is a syntax error during parsing